Daboss7173/Daboss7173.github.io/README.md

 Also, if there's a bug with a fork of this repository, make an issue on the fork.
 Please do NOT report bugs from other repositories on this repository.
 Save us both the headache.

-Oh, and if it's XPMUser's fork you can report it [here](https://github.com/XPMUser/XPMUser.github.io/issues).
+Oh, and if it's HealingMunch's fork you can report it [here](https://github.com/HealingMunch/XPMUser.github.io/issues).

 Also, you shouldn't mix saves from different versions.
 I try to keep it as compatible as I can, but you'll usually lose some save data, so beware!